edwinMarquez/LeVideoCollector/README.md

 -----
 Inner working: <br>

-When a video is uploaded, it is converted to mp4, ogg and webm formats at a standard resolution using an bash script and the ffmpeg library, so that every video can be seen on different browsers.
+When a video is uploaded, it is converted to mp4, ogg and webm formats at a standard resolution using a bash script and the ffmpeg library, so that every video can be seen on different browsers.
 Two images are algo taken for display.<br>

-This website uses a database to store information about the users, videos comments and likes. the script and is included in the folder “databasecreation”.<br>
+This website uses a database to store information about the users, videos comments and likes. the script is included in the folder “databasecreation”.<br>

 In the folder “dataAcces” you can find a file called: “configs.php” that contains configuration values like the password of your database, user name of the database, etc. there are comments included in the file. <br>